mkucm15/mk-fashion-rewards-api/README.md

 mvn test
 ```

-Covers:
-- Valid customer with rewards
-- Invalid customer exception
-- Customer with no rewards in range
-- One-month summary
-- Full summary without filters

 ---

 ## Author

 Author: MK (Murali Krishna), Backend Developer

-This project was submitted as part of a WebAPI Developer technical evaluation.
-It emphasizes simplicity, clarity, scalability, and production readiness.
+This project was completed as part of a WebAPI Developer technical evaluation.
+It reflects production-ready structure with clarity and modularity.